elegantchaos/ActionBuilderPlugin/README.md

 Invoke the tool from the command line:

-`swift package plugin --allow-writing-to-package-directory --verbose generate-workflow`
+`swift package plugin --allow-writing-to-package-directory generate-workflow`